OpenAI Compatibility¶

 - Streaming Support: Real-time streaming responses for chat interfaces

-- Async Support: High-performance async chat completion
+gpt-5.4-miniandgpt-5, or Claude Opus 4.6 via compatible gateways) - Async Support: High-performance async chat completion and responses

-- Multiple Integration Options: Works with various OpenAI-compatible clients
+/v1/filesfor use with the Responses API - Multiple Integration Options: Works with various OpenAI-compatible clients

 Implementation¶